Donate

 Application form question guidance

-Any other individuals involved in the application can be listed as collaborators unless they will be employed on the grant, in which case they should be named as staff members.
+Any other individuals involved in the application can be listed as collaborators in section 7, unless they will be employed on the grant, in which case they should be named as staff members.
+Collaborators will need to provide a signed declaration on letter-headed paper confirming that they have consented to co-operate in the research project and explaining the role they will play.

-Additional Co-Investigators and Collaborators can be added at the full application stage, in addition to those included in the Expression of Interest application, by invite from the Principal Investigator.
+Additional Co-Investigators and Collaborators can be added at the Full application stage, in addition to those included in the Expression of Interest application, by invite from the Lead Applicant.

 Published research findings